Click to view CV

 Statement

-I am a multidisciplinary artist working in painting, found materials, video, and installation.
+I am an interdisciplinary artist working in painting, found materials, video, and installation.
 My work explores the space between two and three dimensions, fine art and craft, private and public, loss and recovery.
-In this crucial midpoint, I create within the tension of opposing ideas to reference the liminal state of not completely belonging to one thing or another.
-As a Mexican American raised in Texas, my cultural experiences were portrayed through objects, and silent gestures within the home.
-Working with my hands allows me to preserve the actions of labor that draw me back to family and culture.
-This symbolic gesture of mending communicates a message of tenderness and comfort to my present self.
-My work is concerned with themes that relate to identity, fragmented memory, and the lasting consequences of cultural loss due to assimilation.
+In this crucial midpoint, I create within the tension of opposing ideas, reflecting a liminal state of not fully belonging to one thing or another.
+Using symbolic imagery and personal narratives, I address themes of memory, belonging, and the lasting consequences of cultural loss due to assimilation.